London Summer Arbitration School 2026

 Rebecca Keating, 'The Digital Dispute Resolution Rules: The Future of Digital Disputes' (2021) Butterworths Journal of International Banking and Financial Law 475-477

-- Knowledge-based: Identify and explain three features of the UKJT Digital Dispute Resolution Rules that are specifically designed for disputes involving digital assets, smart contracts or DLT.
+- Identify and explain three features of the UKJT Digital Dispute Resolution Rules that are specifically designed for disputes involving digital assets, smart contracts or DLT.
 In your answer, refer to the Rules’ approach to speed, tribunal powers, anonymity, seat or incorporation.

-- Reflective question: Imagine you are advising a start-up launching a blockchain-based platform.
+- Imagine you are advising a start-up launching a blockchain-based platform.
 Would you recommend incorporating the UKJT Digital Dispute Resolution Rules into its user terms or smart-contract architecture?
 Explain your answer by weighing speed, enforceability, technical expertise, consumer protection, fairness and reputational risk.

 Gustavo Moser